-Balloon releases and sky lanterns are a familiar sight at festivals, birthdays, weddings, memorials and on New Year’s Eve.
-But, what goes up must come down.
-After guests disperse and the other decorations have been packed away, the balloons and lantern frames that create a few moments of happiness will litter the surrounding area for months or even years.
+Balloon releases and sky lanterns are familiar sights at festivals, birthdays, weddings, memorials, and New Year’s Eve celebrations.
+But what goes up must come down.
+After guests disperse and the other decorations have been packed away, the balloons and lantern frames that create a few moments of happiness for one short party will litter the surrounding area for months or even years.
+That’s why many environmentally-minded people are on the lookout for alternatives to balloon releases.

-More than 270 experts recently rated balloons as one of the major threats to marine mammals, seabirds, and turtles.
+More than 270 experts recently rated balloons as a major threat to marine mammals, seabirds, and turtles.

-• Researchers at The University of Tasmania examined more than 1700 deceased seabirds and found nearly one in five died from ingesting a balloon or balloon pieces.
+- Researchers at the University of Tasmania examined more than 1700 deceased seabirds and found nearly one in five died from ingesting balloons or balloon pieces.
 Soft plastics represented just five percent of the debris ingested but caused 40 percent of deaths.

 Sky Lanterns Are Not a Sustainable Alternative to Balloons

 Some consider sky lanterns, also known as fire lanterns, as acceptable alternatives to balloon releases.
 Unfortunately, sky lanterns are not environmentally friendly.
-“Biodegradable” lanterns made of bamboo take decades to break down and can injure or entrap animals in the meantime.
+Often made out of paper, wax, and bamboo or metal frames, they may seem like a more sustainable option.
+However, even “biodegradable” lanterns made of bamboo take decades to break down and can injure or entrap animals in the meantime.

 Many countries have banned sky lanterns, including Argentina, Austria, Australia, Brazil, Chile, Colombia, Costa Rica, Germany, New Zealand, and Spain.
-Thirty US states have also banned sky lanterns, as have some parts of Canada.
+Thirty US states and some parts of Canada have also banned them.

 Furthermore, Wales in the UK has banned sky lanterns on all council land since 2018, but they remain legal in England and Scotland.
-The Royal Society for the Prevention of Cruelty to Animals (RSPCA), Marine Conservation Society, and other groups urge concerned citizens in the UK to contact their MP.
+The Royal Society for the Prevention of Cruelty to Animals (RSPCA), Marine Conservation Society, and other groups urge concerned citizens in the UK to contact their Member of Parliament.

 Eco-Friendly and Safe Alternatives to Balloon Releases and Sky Lanterns

-Sending lanterns aloft or releasing colorful balloons is a symbolic way to memorialize a loved one.
+Sending lanterns up into the air or releasing colorful balloons is a symbolic way to commemorate a loved one.
 But when you think about it, these activities are basically littering.
-It’s worth asking, is that a respectful way to honor someone or a special day?
+It’s worth asking: is that a respectful way to honor a special person or a special day?

-While it can be hard to break with tradition, there are plenty of eco-friendly alternatives to confetti, mass balloon releases and sky lanterns.
-Here are a few of our favorite ways to celebrate and memorialize that don’t endanger animals or local communities.
+While it can be hard to break with tradition, there are plenty of eco-friendly alternatives to plastic confetti, mass balloon releases, and sky lanterns.
+Here are a few of our favorite ways to celebrate and memorialize without endangering animals or local communities.

 1. Kite Flying